Elementary School Curriculum

 The physical education program provides children with opportunities to develop physical fitness and to build a foundation of movement.
 Skills are taught progressively so that each student will experience positive results.
 Participation, not competition, is a key in our physical education program.
 Children are taught the skills they will need to participate in many different sports and recreational activities throughout their lifetime.
 Developing a positive self-concept and the desire to engage in physical activities will contribute to a healthy lifestyle.

-At Community School, we believe in proactively educating and supporting students on personal, social, and emotional fronts so they will be successful at school and beyond.
+At Sun Valley Community School, we believe in proactively educating and supporting students on personal, social, and emotional fronts so they will be successful at school and beyond.

-Wellness programming at Community School includes lessons and hands-on activities focused on digital citizenship, health, mindfulness, and kindness and inclusivity, with the goal to:
+Wellness programming at the school includes lessons and hands-on activities focused on digital citizenship, health, mindfulness, and kindness and inclusivity, with the goal to:

 - Instill social norms through healthy choices (to live healthy emotional and physical lives);